 ***Note: Don't forget that even with the recent price action seen in the past few weeks, bitcoin will not be out of the bear market until it surpasses $11,000 per coin.
 There is still a lot of ground to cover before we can talk about a new bull market in place.

 Who is in control of Bitcoin?Bitcoin follows a decentralized model that is based on the blockchain technology.
 There is no organization or government behind the control of bitcoin as the ledger is managed by all the bitcoin owners in an open a transparent page.

 Does Technical Analysis has an Edge on Bitcoin Trading?Just like in most asset classes, the footprint of the traders buying and selling securities leave behind patterns that could be analyzed and interpreted as indicators of thing happening over another one.
 There are many different types of technical analysis, from statistical models to volume analysis.
 Technical analysis definitely has an edge, the real deal is to find the type of approach that is working the best at that moment.

 How volatile is the Bitcoin Market?It is probably the most volatile asset class in the world To put it into perspective bitcoin is up almost 170% YTD.
 The only other asset that is as volatile would be the future contracts of natural gas, commonly known as the widow maker of the commodity market.
 Please remember that even though this volatility opens space for possible profits if positioned appropriately, it can also translate into incredibly painful loses if the trade goes south and you don't manage it accordingly.

-What is the best way to trade Bitcoin?Many brokers like the ones mentioned above offer access to trade bitcoin as simple as if it was another forex pair, this allows executing to be lightning fast and also cost-efficient.
+What is the best way to trade Bitcoin?Many brokers like the ones mentioned above offer access to trade bitcoin as simple as if it was another forex pair, this allows executing to be lightning-fast and also cost-efficient.
 Besides utilizing a broker you could access the bitcoin market by acquiring the bitcoin directly from one of the exchanges.
 This will allow you to buy and sell but it will also be more difficult, more expensive and also less direct.
 If you are planning on actively trading you should aim for a broker instead of an exchange.
 If you are only planning on buying and holding the currency, then an exchange could result in a better option since you will be able to utilize the bitcoins you bought as a payment mechanism.

-Part of the beauty of blockchain technology is that there is a record of every single transaction ever done with bitcoin.
+Is Bitcoin really Anonymus?Part of the beauty of blockchain technology is that there is a record of every single transaction ever done with bitcoin.
 The anonymity comes from not knowing who the other transactions are from.
 In the grid, you will only see wallet numbers and the number of bitcoins exchanged.

 Should I trade/invest in Bitcoin ?Bitcoin and all the other cryptocurrencies are still speculative assets, this makes them incredibly risky to own.
 Should you invest in bitcoin?
 The answer is yes, but you need to additionally consider the right sizing for your investment.
 This is an asset that is so risky that you don't want to overexpose your money and your portfolio.
 Should you trade Bitcoin?
 It is an erratic asset and it is very difficult to predict its movements, there are other assets that are considerably easier to trade than bitcoin.
 If you are still interested the best advice I can give you is to keep a tight leash on your trades, if you are right on the trend direction chances are you will be holding a grand slam, on the other hand, you can easily destroy a portfolio faster than you can build another one.